All guides

 Step 1: Lead with your primary keyword

 Your first sentence should contain the exact phrase someone would type to find your video.
 According to YouTube's Creator Academy, a good description helps both viewers and YouTube understand your video's content.
-If your video is "how to grow on TikTok in 2026", your description should open with something like: "In this video, I break down exactly how to grow on TikTok in 2026, from niche selection to your first 10k followers."
+If your video is "how to grow on TikTok", your description should open with something like: "In this video, I break down exactly how to grow on TikTok, from niche selection to your first 10k followers."

 Step 2: Add timestamps (chapters)